The Critical Engineering Working Group

 6. The Critical Engineer expands "machine" to describe interrelationships encompassing devices, bodies, agents, forces and networks.

 7. The Critical Engineer observes the space between the production and consumption of technology.
 Acting rapidly to changes in this space, the Critical Engineer serves to expose moments of imbalance and deception.

 8. The Critical Engineer looks to the history of art, architecture, activism, philosophy and invention and finds exemplary works of Critical Engineering.
 Strategies, ideas and agendas from these disciplines will be adopted, re-purposed and deployed.

 9. The Critical Engineer notes that written code expands into social and psychological realms, regulating behaviour between people and the machines they interact with.
 By understanding this, the Critical Engineer seeks to reconstruct user-constraints and social action through means of digital excavation.

 10. The Critical Engineer considers the exploit to be the most desirable form of exposure.

 Download English language version of Manifesto as a printable PDF

-Copyright Oliver, Savičić, Vasiliev 2011, under the GNU Free Documentation License v1.3.
+Copyright Oliver, Savičić, Vasiliev 2011-2017, GNU Free Documentation License v1.3.